-- g.
-All incentive plan pay is taxable compensation that shall be processed through payroll. - 3.
+- f.g.All incentive plan pay is taxable compensation that shall be processed through payroll. - 3.
 An incentive plan shall be in writing and include the following: - a.
 A description of the performance needed to receive the incentive. - b.
 Clearly defined performance measurement criteria. - c.
 A description of the efforts made to make the plan available to all qualifying employees. - d.
 The time frame for the incentive plan. - e.
-The amount of the incentive to be awarded. - K. Sign-on and Retention Compensation - Agency administrators may request sign-on or retention compensation in order to recruit or retain staff in high turnover or hard-to-fill positions.
+The amount of the incentive to be awarded. - K. Retention Compensation - 1.
+Agency administrators may request retention compensation in order to retain staff in high turnover or hard-to-fill positions.
 Agency administrators shall notify the Mayor of all requests.
-All sign-on and retention compensation requires Council approval.
+All retention compensation requires Council approval.